Chambliss Center for Children celebrates Isaiah 117 Day, plus update on house construction

-It's been two years since the Chambliss Center for Children has kicked off their plans to build the first Isaiah 117 House in Hamilton County.
-As they celebrate Isaiah 117 day Tuesday, they also celebrate the progress of the home.
+It's been two years since the Chambliss Center for Children kicked off their plans to build the first Isaiah 117 House in Hamilton County.
+As they celebrate Isaiah 117 Day Tuesday, they also celebrate the progress of the home.

 When a child is removed from their home it can be a traumatic experience.